nguyenkhangme/Delegation-Pattern-In-Python-To-Crawl-Data-With-API/README.md

+>  An effective way is widely used in the mobile development sector to build APIService, which I now bring to the data-related sector.

 # Delegation Pattern In Python To Crawl Data With API

- An effective way is widely used in the mobile development sector to build APIService, which I now bring to the data-related sector.

  - [Delegation Pattern In Python To Crawl Data With API](#delegation-pattern-in-python-to-crawl-data-with-api)
   - [The problem it solved](#the-problem-it-solved)